Phantom Rider: Lincoln Slade

 Lincoln Slade is Carter Slade's brother and a U.S. Marshal, as well as the third Phantom Rider.
 Lincoln is driven insane by his powers.
 When the West Coast Avengers are traveling through time on one of their adventures, Lincoln becomes infatuated with Mockingbird.
 Lincoln kidnaps the Avenger and flees to a secret location.
 He then drugs Mockingbird, removing the latter's ability to give or deny consent, and rapes her.
 Once the effects of the drugs wear off, the enraged Mockingbird fights and defeats him.
 In the battle's course, he is knocked over a cliff.
 As he clings to the cliffside, he first pleads with Mockingbird to help him, then attempts to reassert his hypnotic authority and orders her to help him.
 Hating him for his violation of her, Mockingbird allows him to fall to his death.
 Years later, Lincoln's spirit possesses his descendant Hamilton to seek "vengeance" against Mockingbird.
 His spirit returns a second time to make Mockingbird return his feelings.

-Comic Book Resources placed him as one of the superheroes Marvel wants you to forget.
+Comic Book Resources placed him as one of the superheroes Marvel wants to be forgotten.